Thursday, December 31, 2009

 The Baroques had a fuzz-guitar/keyboard-damaged sound that

-intensity of ’66 while plunging into the
+retained much of the garage intensity of ’66 while plunging into the

 experimentation that marked the latter part of the decade.